 # Add Doppler's scoop repo scoop bucket add doppler https://github.com/DopplerHQ/scoop-doppler.git # Install latest doppler cli scoop install doppler

-Now, verify the Doppler CLI was installed correctly.
-Any version with the format
+Now, verify the Doppler CLI was installed by checking its version.

 # Change to your project's directory cd ./your/project/directory # Select project and config doppler setup